ligolang/ligo/tools/vscode/README.md

 LIGO version 0.61.0 and greater will come with support for language server capabilities.

 To report bugs in the LIGO Language Server (LLS), please open an issue in [GitLab](https://gitlab.com/ligolang/ligo/-/issues).
+You should find a file called `ligo_language_server.log` in your temporary directory.
+For example, in Linux, this should be inside `/tmp/`, which might contain information that the devs would find useful to debug your problem.

 Version 0.5.0 brings a rewrite of the language server in OCaml to improve the perfomance, stability, and more functionalities implemented in the LIGO compiler.